PeteHaitch/methtuple/README.md

 `methtuple` makes use of Bismark's custom SAM tags `XM`, `XR` and `XG`.
 The `XM` tag is used to infer the methylation state of each sequenced cytosine while the `XR` and `XG` tags are used to infer the orientation and strand of the alignment.
 If the data were aligned with Bismark version < 0.8.3 please use the `--oldBismark` flag.

-Please file an issue if you would like to use a `BAM` file created with another aligner and I will do my best to support it; also, see [Issue #30](https://github.com/PeteHaitch/methtuple/issues/30)
+Please file an issue if you would like to use a SAM/BAM file created with another aligner and I will do my best to support it; also, see [Issue #30](https://github.com/PeteHaitch/methtuple/issues/30)

 ### Paired-end data must be sorted by queryname

 This is required in order to avoid lookups when finding the mate of a paired-end read.

-The `BAM` file created by Bismark is natively in queryname order and so this is not a problem.
-If the file is not in queryname order then use `samtools sort` with the `-n` option or Picard's `SortSam` function with `SO=queryname` to sort your `BAM` by queryname.
-The helper script `helper_scripts/run_methtuple.sh` works with a coordinate-sorted `BAM` file and does so by including a step to sort the chromosome-level `BAM` files by queryname using Picard's `SortSam`.
+The SAM/BAM file created by Bismark is natively in queryname order and so this is not a problem.
+If the file is not in queryname order then use `samtools sort` with the `-n` option or Picard's `SortSam` function with `SO=queryname` to sort your SAM/BAM by queryname.
+The helper script `helper_scripts/run_methtuple.sh` works with a coordinate-sorted SAM/BAM file and does so by including a step to sort the chromosome-level SAM/BAM files by queryname using Picard's `SortSam`.

 ### The `--aligner Bismark_old` option is a bit crude

-Specifically, it assumes that there are no '/' characters in the read names (`QNAME`) and that the BAM has not been processed with any other programs, e.g. Picard's MarkDuplicates, that might change the `FLAG` field.
+Specifically, it assumes that there are no '/' characters in the read names (`QNAME`) and that the SAM/BAM has not been processed with any other programs, e.g. Picard's MarkDuplicates, that might change the `FLAG` field.
 Please file an issue or submit a pull request if you would like this improved.

 ### Construction of "non-neighbouring" m-tuples